Country selection

 Guinea’s definition of a child/minor and the age of consent for children/minors are not specified in the currently available regulatory resources.

-In accordance with the Guinea-PHC, when the research participant is a child, the informed consent form (ICF) must be signed by the child’s legal representative(s) or guardian(s).
-In the case of disagreement between the wishes of the child and the legal representative(s) or guardian(s), the child’s wishes should prevail.
-The child’s personal consent must be requested when his age allows him to understand the purpose of the research, the risk and disadvantages of this research, and what is expected of the child’s participation.
+In accordance with the Guinea-PHC, when the research participant is a child, the informed consent form (ICF) must be signed by the child’s parent/legal guardian.
+In the case of disagreement between the wishes of the child and the parent/legal guardian, the child’s wishes should prevail.
+The child’s personal consent must be requested when the child’s age allows the child to understand the purpose of the research, the risk, and disadvantages of this research, and what is expected of the child’s participation.
 Research may only be conducted in children if it cannot be conducted in less vulnerable participants, such as for the purpose of researching childhood diseases or pathologies to which children are particularly susceptible.

-Per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
 GIN-7 states that when a clinical trial includes minors, the minor should be informed about the trial to the extent compatible with their understanding and, if capable, should sign and personally date the written informed consent.

 Assent Requirements